thaisquintana/invocies-dashboard/README.md

 Open [http://localhost:5173](http://localhost:5173) with your browser to see the result.
 The project will run only locally but using a external API [https://newtrips-backend.onrender.com](https://newtrips-backend.onrender.com).

+## Login Page
+The API doesn't have any token or users table to allowed users log in with authentication.
+For now, you can just click on button 'Entrar', and you will be redirect to home page.

 ## Improvements